Home » Recipes » Grain Free » Classic Greek Salad (Dairy Free & Low Carb)

 Check out our other salad recipes:

-Dairy Free Classic Greek Salad (Vegan and Low Carb)
+Dairy Free Chopped Greek Salad (Low Carb)

 Serve this creamy and cool Classic Greek Salad with your favorite summer main dish.
 This simple but flavorful salad is grain free, dairy free, and low carb!